freeCodeCamp/freeCodeCamp/guide/english/devops/azure/index.md

 In addition, the Azure DevOps ecosystem provides support for adding extensions, integrating with other popular services, such as: Campfire, Slack, Trello, UserVoice, and more, and developing your own custom extensions.

 Choose Azure DevOps Services when you want quick setup, maintenance-free operations, easy collaboration across domains, elastic scale, and rock-solid security.
-You'll also have access to cloud load testing, cloud build servers, and application insights.
+You'll also have access to cloud load testing, cloud build servers, and application insights in Azure.

 ### Resources
 * [Microsoft Azure - Azure DevOps](https://azure.microsoft.com/services/devops)